4.3 Liters To Cubic Inches

 Step 2: Converting Cubic Centimeters to Cubic Inches

 This step requires understanding the relationship between centimeters and inches.
-One inch is approximately equal to 2.54 centimeters.
-To convert cubic centimeters to cubic inches, we need to cube this conversion factor:
+On the flip side, one inch is approximately equal to 2.
+54 centimeters.

 (1 in / 2.54 cm)³ = 0.0610237 in³/cm³